 Applications for free and reduced priced meals are sent home with each student on the first day of school.
 They are also available at the District Administration office, in each school, and at Food Services.
-If you received benefits last school year, you must re-apply as they will expire on September 30, 2022.
+If you received benefits last school year, it is recommended that you re-apply annually.

-School menus are available for download at http://marbleheadschools.org/foodservice/menus Breakfast is served on all school days at Village, Veterans Middle, and Marblehead High School's. lunch is available every day except for early release and half days.
+School menus are available for download at http://marbleheadschools.org/foodservice/menus Breakfast is served on all school days at Village, Veterans Middle, and Marblehead High Schools.
+Iunch is available every day except for early release and half days.